Aguntum: Site description

 A small museum contains objects discovered during the excavations.
 These include painted tombstones, pottery masks, bronze objects, coins and interpretive displays.
 The management of the remains is carried out with bioversity in mind.

 A large modern building covers the remains of the Atrium House, an elegant villa with a fountain and marble table in the atrium.
-The villa covered an area of 3,000 square yards and is the largest residential building so far discovered in Aguntum.
+The villa covered an area of 3,000 sqyd and is the largest residential building so far discovered in Aguntum.

 To the right (east) on leaving the Atrium House are the city gates, which still stand 3–4.5 m high.
-The walls, which were 8' thick, were constructed of a double wall of cut stone infilled with earth and rubble, have been excavated for 30 m to the north and 75 m to the south, but the circuit of the walls has not been traced beyond this.
+The walls, which were 8 ft thick, were constructed of a double wall of cut stone infilled with earth and rubble, have been excavated for 30 m to the north and 75 m to the south, but the circuit of the walls has not been traced beyond this.
 Presumably, the nearby Debantbach has thoroughly covered the site with debris brought down from the mountains.

 The date of the wall's construction is uncertain.
 Materials incorporated in the fill point to the emperor Hadrian, but stylistic grounds favour a 3rd-century AD date.
 An additional question surrounds the purpose of the wall.
 The Marcomanni Wars around 170 AD have been suggested as the reason, as has the invasion by the Alemanni in the 3rd century AD, but others have suggested that the walls were built primarily to defend the city against flooding or landslides - a not impossible reason if the industry carried on in the town led to extensive deforestation of the surrounding hills.
-A final suggestion is that the wall and gate were originally built for show, but hastily extended and improved to withstand the Alemanni.
+A final suggestion is that the wall and gate were originally built for show but hastily extended and improved to withstand the Alemanni.

 An extensive artisans' quarter has been uncovered, with workshops for various industries.
 Many of the buildings have their corners protected by large boulders, presumably against the possibility of damage from wheeled vehicles passing through the narrow streets.
 There is a very large bath house – an indication of the size of the Roman city – with several marble pools separated from the walls of the rooms in which they stand, to allow hot air to circulate under and around them.
-This is the largest Roman bath complex so far discovered in Austria and was first constructed during the reign of Tiberius, but was destroyed in the late first century AD by a fire.
+This is the largest Roman bath complex so far discovered in Austria and was first constructed during the reign of Tiberius but was destroyed in the late first century AD by a fire.
 It was reconstructed in a more "modern" style and further extended in the 2nd and 3rd centuries AD.

 A forum has been uncovered, to one side of which stands a circular building, possibly part of the so-called "Ostentatious Building".
 The building itself is square, but an interior wall marks out a large circle which is floored with multi-coloured marble slabs.
 The perimeter of the circle is divided into a number of chambers.
 Across the middle of the floor – and probably a later insertion as the building fell into disuse - is a narrow channel whose purpose is not clearly understood.